Deploy Next.js to Netlify: SSR, ISR, and App Router Support

 • Publish directory: .next

-Netlify uses the official Next.js Runtime to support:
+Netlify uses the official Next.js Runtime under the hood, which handles:

 • Static Site Generation (SSG)